\(\renewcommand{\AA}{\text{Å}}\)

 DREIDING

 DREIDING is a generic force field developed by the Goddard group at Caltech and is useful for predicting structures and dynamics of organic, biological and main-group inorganic molecules.
 The philosophy in DREIDING is to use general force constants and geometry parameters based on simple hybridization considerations, rather than individual force constants and geometric parameters that depend on the particular combinations of atoms involved in the bond, angle, or torsion terms.
 DREIDING has an explicit hydrogen bond term to describe interactions involving a hydrogen atom on very electronegative atoms (N, O, F).
-Unlike CHARMM or AMBER, the DREIDING force field has not been parameterized for considering solvents (like water).
+Unlike CHARMM or AMBER, the DREIDING force field has not been parameterized for considering solvents (like water) and has no rules for assigning (partial) charges.
+That will seriously limit its accuracy when used for simulating systems where those matter.

 See (Mayo) for a description of the DREIDING force field